carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 - "Create an environment based on exact package versions."
 - "Create a custom kernel for a Conda environment for use inside JupyterLab and Jupyter notebooks."
 keypoints:
-- "Sharing Conda environments with other researchers facilitates the reprodicibility of your research."
+- "Sharing Conda environments with other researchers facilitates the reproducibility of your research."
 - "Create an`environment.yml` file that describes your project's software environment."
-- "Creating custom kernels enables you to connect your Conda environments to an existing JupterLab install."
 ---

 ## Working with environment files